kripod/css-homogenizer/README.md

 - Latest Firefox
 - Latest Safari

-## Acknowledgements
+## Acknowledgments

-This project was primarily inspired by [Reset CSS](https://meyerweb.com/eric/tools/css/reset/), [CSS Remedy](https://github.com/jensimmons/cssremedy) and [sanitize.css](https://github.com/csstools/sanitize.css).
-It wouldn't have been possible without the long-standing efforts of the authors behind those predecessors.
+This project was mainly inspired by [Reset CSS](https://meyerweb.com/eric/tools/css/reset/), [CSS Remedy](https://github.com/jensimmons/cssremedy) and [sanitize.css](https://github.com/csstools/sanitize.css).
+It wouldn’t have been possible without the long-standing efforts of the authors behind those predecessors.

-The logo's test tube emoji is courtesy of [Twemoji](https://twemoji.twitter.com/) and the font in use is [Lobster](https://fonts.google.com/specimen/Lobster).
+The logo’s test tube emoji is courtesy of [Twemoji](https://twemoji.twitter.com/) and the font in use is [Lobster](https://fonts.google.com/specimen/Lobster).